What Is The New Heart Of Ezekiel 36:26

 [Referring to the Hebrew Youth who were also enrolled in the King's school at the time of Daniel, but who were not faithful] The mind in which error has once taken possession can never expand freely to after-investigation.
 The old theories will claim recognition.
 The understanding of things that are true and elevated and sanctifying will be confused.
 Superstitious ideas will enter the mind to mingle with the true, and these ideas are always debasing in their influence.
 Christian knowledge bears its own stamp of unmeasured superiority in all that concerns the preparation for the future, immortal life.
 It distinguishes the Bible reader and believer who has been receiving the precious treasures of truth from the skeptic and the believer in pagan philosophy. {Ms 42, 1904, par.
 11}

-We Have a Mind Like Christ
+We Have The Same Mind In Us As Christ

 "It is the love of self that brings unrest.
 When we are born from above, the same mind will be in us that was in Jesus, the mind that led Him to humble Himself that we might be saved.
 Then we shall not be seeking the highest place.
 We shall desire to sit at the feet of Jesus, and learn of Him.
 We shall understand that the value of our work does not consist in making a show and noise in the world, and in being active and zealous in our own strength.
 The value of our work is in proportion to the impartation of the Holy Spirit.
 Trust in God brings holier qualities of mind, so that in patience we may possess our souls." {DA 330.4}

-Not More Evidence, But a New Heart
+Not More Evidence, But a New Heart, New Mind, New Purpose

 It is not evidence such ones need; this they have had, and are over fed with the precious banquet from heaven’s store house, and them then go away and begin to criticize the messengers and the message God sends until more food would only do them harm.
 Light from heaven has flashed upon them; they have had evidence piled upon evidence; what they need is not more evidence but a new heart, a converted soul, a new mind, a new purpose.
 Then they can hear and be blessed.
 When the enemy comes in like a flood, the Spirit of the Lord will lift up for them a standard against him.
 In the heart will be a burning desire to do something for the Master to give evidence of their love for the truth as it is in Jesus. {Lt 8, 1898, par.
 24}